HYLODE/HyUi/README.md

 # `hyui`

-User interface for the HYLODE project[This project structure is based on the `govcookiecutter` template project][govcookiecutter] but is adapted to work with applications rather than just data science workflows.
+User interface for the HYLODE project Much of the project structure is based on the[`govcookiecutter` template project][govcookiecutter] but is adapted for the development of Plotly Dash apps within a hospital environment.
 A template application would be split into a frontend and a backend with communication between the two via HTTP, and the project orchestrated by docker-compose.

-This file (`./readme.md`) is at the root of the project, but the application code including the backend is in `./src/api`, and the application itself is kept in `./src/app`.
+This file (`./readme.md`) is at the root of the project, but the application code including the backend is in `./src/api/app1`, and the application itself is kept in `./src/apps/app1`.
 An annotated figure of the directory structure is shown below.

 ## First run